 There is a risk of motor vehicle accidents when travelling to and from placement.
 Travelling distances to rural or remote placement can be tiring.
 It is recommended that you take regular breaks and stops in this journey.
-Refer to study desk if there are other students travelling to the same destination, you may be able to share the journey with them.
+Refer to StudyDesk to see if there are other students travelling to the same destination, you may be able to share the journey with them.
 Please ensure your vehicle is safe for travelling long distances and you keep the fuel tank reasonably well filled.
-It is recommended that you have a road side assistance policy in the event of a break down.
+It is recommended that you have a roadside assistance policy in the event of a break down.
 Be aware of distances between towns.
-Please ensure your mobile phone is sufficiently charged at all times.
+Please ensure your mobile phone is always charged.
 Always keep someone informed of your whereabouts if you are in or travelling to a remote location.